angular/angular/aio/content/guide/glossary.md

 ## zone

 An execution context for a set of asynchronous tasks.
-Useful for debugging, profiling, and testing apps that include asynchronous operations such as event processing, promises, and calls to remote servers.
+Useful for debugging, profiling, and testing applications that include asynchronous operations such as event processing, promises, and calls to remote servers.

 An Angular app runs in a zone where it can respond to asynchronous events by checking for data changes and updating the information it displays by resolving [data bindings](#data-binding).